 Discussion

 We have presented an adaptive method for finding matches between target geometric patterns (that represent protein and peptidomimetic design goals) and scaffolds (which can serve as the biosynthetic or organic synthesis method for positioning side chains in the desired/target geometry).
-In the protein, enzyme, and peptidomimeic design communities, such geometric search problems are increasingly becoming limiting steps in design processes.
+In the protein, enzyme, and peptidomimetic design communities, such geometric search problems are increasingly becoming limiting steps in design processes.
 This trend will increase as we scale to larger target patterns and as we compare to growing databases of proteins, peptidomimetic structures and other scaffolds.
-We have tested our adaptive octree method in two realistic design settings (each one adapted from a recent publication using geometric target-scaffold or geometric matching) and, in each case, we were able to speed up the required calculation by 100 to 10,000 fold over the previous methods.
-These speedups allow us to replace poorly scaling heuristics with our algorithm and thus guarantee scaling and run times in a wide variety of design tasks.
+We have tested our adaptive octree method in two realistic design settings (each one adapted from a recent publication using geometric target-scaffold or geometric matching) and, in each case, we were able to speed up the required calculation by 100 to 10,000-fold over the best previous methods.
+These speedups allow us to guarantee scaling and run times in a wide variety of design tasks.
 In addition, our algorithm allows for an explicit specification of allowable error rates and mismatches (built into both the search and the initial construction of the core octree data-structure).
 Future work could include providing a better interface to the specification of error and allowable mismatches, resulting in a mismatch tolerant geometric search (akin to gaps in sequence alignments).
 Another area for future work would be to adapt our geometric search to a multiple-alignment setting, allowing us, for example, to seed a search and subsequently update the parameters of the search to reflect families of discovered sites on proteins.
 This would provide an algorithmic framework for iterative construction of functional sites on proteins that would be informed (in a data-driven manner) by geometric variation across discovered functional sites.

-An immediate advantage of our improvement in computational efficiency is that it expands, by improving scaling, the range and types of peptidomietic and protein scaffolds that can be explored.
+An immediate advantage of our improvement in computational efficiency is that it expands, by improving scaling, the range and types of peptidomimetic and protein scaffolds that can be explored.
 For example, our method dramatically increases the maximum pattern (active site to match to potential scaffolds) that can be engrafted via matching.
 This is important for enzyme design and catalysis design, as full sites that include substrate binding and catalytic sites can include large numbers of side chains (large numbers of component vectors in the template/starting geometric pattern to be matched/searched) (Jiang et al., 2008; Röthlisberger et al., 2008).
 The design of protein binding sites can also involve large target patterns that challenge previous methods.
-Our work here opens the door to a more efficient approach to designing these larger patterns and also offers better algorithmic guarantees than previous heuristics.
-Our examples here show (presented above and as supplemental code) integration with the Rosetta design framework and thus demonstrate how one might integrate our method with a very wide variety of design tasks including protein interface antogonist design, protein interface engraftment, enzyme design, peptidomimetic design, and the engraftment of complex metal binding sites onto target proteins (Leaver-Fay et al., 2011b; Lao et al., 2014).
+Our work here opens the door to a more efficient approach to designing these larger patterns.
+Our examples here show (presented above and as supplemental code) integration with the Rosetta design framework and thus demonstrate how one might integrate our method with a very wide variety of design tasks including protein interface antagonist design, protein interface engraftment, enzyme design, peptidomimetic design, and the engraftment of complex metal binding sites onto target proteins (Leaver-Fay et al., 2011b; Lao et al., 2014).
 The computational efficiency of our algorithm also enables new approaches where geometric matching is integrated more tightly with design protocols (for example, integrated into inner search loops instead of simply being performed to set up initial poses or discover starting scaffolds for a design run).
 The code is freely available as a set of python scripts (https://github.com/JiangTian/adaptive-geometric-search-for-protein-design).

 Acknowledgments